tellor-io/disputable-values-monitor/README.md

 ### Viewing all NewReport events
 You can configure the disputable-values-monitor to alert you on ALL NewReport events.
 This is useful for monitoring uncommon but important data types.
-Use the `-a` or `--all-values` flag to specify that you want to see all values.
+Use the `-a` or `--all-values` flag to specify that you want to monitor and receive alerts for all values.
 ```
 poetry run cli -a
 ```